ofiryakobi/debm/README.md

 Make sure you are always up-to-date
 ----
-**Important** - one of the essential goals for this package is to keep coding free of errors and bugs.
+**Important** - one of the essential goals for this package is to keep models free of errors and bugs.
 If code is being corrected, you will not be able to enjoy it until you update your existing package.
 To do that, make sure once in a while to update the package by going to the command line, and running
 `pip install debm -U`